 Esophageal web with glossitis and iron deficiency (i.e., Plummer-Vinson or Paterson-Kelly syndrome)

-Congenital hyperkeratosis and pitting of the palms and ...
+Congenital hyperkeratosis and pitting of ...